roughdrafts-xyz/Linki/README.md

 ### Copying Off Another Wiki

-Let's say you're interested in bird watching, and you find a great bird wiki using sigili.
+Let's say you're interested in bird watching, and you find a great bird wiki using linki.
 You run into an issue - their articles on birds local to you aren't anywhere near the quality of the rest of their articles.
 You feel a duty to improve on what they started.
 You have the power to copy those articles and edit on top of them, keeping attributions and history for all of them.
 You're not limited to individual articles either.
 You can copy whole groups or even the entire wiki.

 # Installation

 We're on PyPI!
-You can just run `pip install sigili` and continue.
+You can just run `pip install linki` and continue.
 Alternatively, download a release from [the releases](#installation).

 # Getting Started

-You can get started by running `sigili init` to start your own wiki.
+You can get started by running `linki init` to start your own wiki.
 The initialization procedure should have created a folder that we'll be calling this folder the `working directory`.
-This is where your drafts will live.
+This is where your wiki will live.

-The working directory should have a hidden folder in it called `.sigili` and a hidden folder named `.editor`.
-Don't touch those.
-They're for sigili to handle, and they're sensitive.
+The working directory should have a hidden folder in it called `.linki`.
+Don't touch this.
+Its for linki to handle, and its a sensitive folder.

 ## Terminology

 ### Titles

-Sigili puts documents known as "Titles" on display.
+linki puts documents known as "Titles" on display.
 Named after the fact that they're content associated with a title.
 Titles are Articles, under the hood.
 They're just special because they're what's on display.
 Other Articles are considered to be history.

 ### Articles